 POINTS OF INTEREST IN BANGKOK

 To make it easier for you, I created the map below so you get a better sense of where everything is.
-Click on the link for an interactive version of the map.
-All the places recommended in this guide, that are within Bangkok’s city limits, are pinned on this map.
+Click on the link for a live version of the map.

 HOW TO GET AROUND IN BANGKOK